globocom/secDevLabs/owasp-top10-2021-apps/a5/vinijr-blog/README.md

     <img src="images/blog-fe.png"/>
 </p>

-This is a simple PHP web application that contains an example of an XML External Entity (XXE) vulnerability and the main goal of this app is to describe how a malicious user could exploit it.
+This is a simple PHP web application that contains an example of a Security Misconfiguration (XXE) vulnerability and the main goal of this app is to describe how a malicious user could exploit it.

 ## Index